scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 #### Development Status

 Tx Builder is in *experimental* status.
 Please use it at your own risk and definitely read the source before using it.
-This initial release (v0.1) should be good enough to use for many existing dApps, such as *Oracle-pools*, *Timestamping* and *Auctions*.

 A future release will address one or more of the following issues:
 1. Currently, each input (and data-input) definition matches at most one on-chain box.
 We would prefer one input definition to match multiple boxes.
 We call them **multi-inputs** definitions.